asmaloney/gactar/README.md

 The _match_ section allows checking buffer and module states, and matching buffers by _pattern_.

-Checking the buffer state takes the form `<buffer> state <state>`.
+Checking the buffer state takes the form `buffer_state <buffer> <state>`.
 For example, to check if the retrieval buffer is full:

 ```
-retrieval state full
+buffer_state retrieval full
 ```

 Valid buffer states are: